Divorce Mediation for an Affordable Divorce

 An Experienced Mediator

 Meet Interpeople's founder Shuneet Thomson, PhD

-Dr. Thomson has been a mediator since 1988 and is known for her informal
+Dr. Thomson has been a mediator since 1988 and is known for her informal, calm and

-and humorous style.
-Dr Thomson has mediated over 1,000 cases including about
+through MCFM.
+Dr Thomson has mediated over 1,000 cases, including about 700 divorce

 Dr. Thomson believes mediation is a helping profession.
 People often come to her in

 distress over conflict that has gone on for years, or over the breakup of their marriage.